 AR coatings primarily reduce the reflection from the surfaces of optical components.
 However, they have special properties that help any type of optical system become more efficient and more durable than the standard types of optical instruments.
 These special properties are the following:

-- Low Residual Reflection – Anti-reflective coatings have a residual reflection that is lower than an average level.
+- Low Residual Reflection – Anti-reflective coatings have a residual reflection that is lower than the average level.

 - High Visible Light Transmittance – Due to its low residual reflection, an AR coating is able to transmit visible light effectively.